Kristin Schroeder, MD, MPH

 Assistant Research Professor of Global Health

-Dr. Kristin Schroeder became an Assistant Professor in Pediatrics, Hematology and Oncology at Duke in 2016 and joined the DGHI Faculty as an Assistant Research Professor in 2017.
+Dr. Kristin Schroeder is an Assistant Professor in Pediatrics, Hematology and Oncology at Duke and Assistant Research Professor in Global Health.
 She is also a member of the Duke Cancer Institute- Cancer Prevention and Control Group.

-Dr. Schroeder graduated from the Global Health Pathway in 2016.
-She completed her Pediatric Hematology-Oncology and Neuro-Oncology Fellowships at Duke, Pediatrics Residency at UNC Children’s Hospital, her MPH at West Virginia University and MD from Georgetown.
+Dr. Schroeder completed her Pediatric Hematology-Oncology and Neuro-Oncology Fellowships at Duke, Pediatrics Residency at UNC Children’s Hospital, her MPH at West Virginia University and her MD from Georgetown University.
 During fellowship, she was awarded a Duke Global Health Travel Grant to explore partnerships in neuro-oncology research in Uganda and examine the incidence of meningiomas.